At its simplest, an HTML page contains what can be thought of as a skeleton - the main structure of the page. It looks like this:

 <title>).
 Browsers typically show the title in the "title bar" at the top of the browser window.

 <body> element contains all of the content that appears on the page itself.
-Body tags will be covered thoroughly throughout this manual.
+Tags that can be

 The two sentences in the code above will be rendered in exactly the same way.